The Best Questions To Ask IT Candidates in an Interview

 It’s an old cliché that IT people are bad communicators.
 Still, breakdowns in communication between the tech team and the rest of the company can cause problems.
 Your IT pros must be able to convey complex technical concepts to other departments without losing patience or having important details get lost in translation.
 This exercise will help you gauge their ability to do that.

-This part of the interview can prove the most challenging for hiring managers, particularly those who aren’t well-versed in IT themselves.
-Use these technical interview questions to better assess whether a candidate’s hard skills line up with the ones the role requires.
+This part of the interview can prove the most challenging for hiring managers, particularly those who aren’t well-versed in IT.
+Use these technical interview questions to better assess whether a candidate’s hard skills align with the role’s requirements.

 1. What skills make you the best fit for this role?

-This is a great open-ended question that will help you discover what the candidate thinks are the most important qualities for success in the role.
-Some might talk about specific programming languages or technical credentials, while others might talk about more general skills like critical thinking or problem solving.
-Look for answers that correspond with your own version of what the best candidate looks like.
+This great open-ended question will help you discover what the candidate thinks are the most important qualities for success in the role.
+Some might talk about specific programming languages or technical credentials, while others might talk about more general skills like critical thinking or problem-solving.
+Look for answers that correspond with your own version of the best candidate.

 2. How do you keep up with the latest technology advances?

-The world of IT is fast-paced and always changing.
-In addition to mastering the duties of their job as it stands today, the ideal candidate will help your company keep pace with the shifting landscape and anticipate the skills that will be necessary for success 6 months, 12 months or 24 months down the road.
-Look for candidates who make ongoing learning a priority through technology blogs and forums, industry publications, online courses and even tech hobbies outside of their 9-to-5.
+The world of IT is fast-paced and constantly changing.
+In addition to mastering the duties of their job as it stands today, the ideal candidate will help your company keep pace with the shifting landscape and anticipate the skills that will be necessary for success 6 months, 12 months, or 24 months down the road.
+Look for candidates who prioritize ongoing learning through technology blogs and forums, industry publications, online courses, and even tech hobbies outside of their 9-to-5.

 3. What are your favorite technical tools to use in your work?